Program Overview

 Playas del Norte

+On this day trip, you will visit the relaxing beach towns of Horcon and Zapallar.
 Horcón is a small fishing village just north of Viña del Mar and is often times considered an artisan's colony.
-On this day trip, you will find crafts of all types and also have the opportunity to sample delicious seafood empanadas.
+Here you will find crafts of all types and also have the opportunity to sample delicious seafood empanadas.
 After an afternoon of treasure hunting, you will then have a chance to relax on the beautiful beaches of Zapallar.